 A four-week, four-credit hour required clerkship in the fourth year.
 Students are offered a choice of two two-week-long rotations in the surgical specialties and academic and clinical experiences in anesthesia, cardiothoracic surgery, neurosurgery, ophthalmology, orthopaedic surgery, otolaryngology, pediatric surgery, plastic surgery, and urology.
 Both office and hospital-based experiences permit the study of disease processes unique to each of the special areas of surgery, the techniques of diagnosis, the understanding of pathophysiology, and therapy.
 Management of ambulatory patients is emphasized.
 During this clerkship, students diagnose diseases particular to the selected surgical specialty and develop the techniques utilized for diagnosis.
 In addition, students learn to understand the pathophysiology and management of these disease processes, recognize indicated surgical therapy and expected results from the surgical procedures for these diseases, understand and decide when the patient should be evaluated by a surgical specialty related to the disease process, and understand the impact of surgical care on the patient and the family.
 Students complete a critical analysis for each rotation on a topic of interest.
 Primary methods of instruction include clinical preceptorship, clinical correlations, and teaching rounds.
 Modes of assessment include an internal final examination, clinical evaluations, and a review of the quality of the written paper by the course director.

 A four-week, four-credit hour required clerkship in the fourth year.
-Students are required to complete the Acting Internship (AI) in one of the following: Family Medicine, Internal Medicine, Pediatrics, Psychiatry, Obstetrics and Gynecology, or Surgery.
 The AI emphasizes basic generalist competencies, is predominantly an inpatient experience, and includes night call.
 Acting interns are essential members of the ward teams, although students’ patient loads can be adjusted according to their aptitude.
 Some of the selectives also provide a minor amount of ambulatory clinical learning.
-The student has primary and direct responsibility for the continuing care of patients in the community or in one of the University of South Carolina School of Medicine programs at Palmetto Health Richland, the Dorn Veterans Affairs Medical Center, or the Greenville Hospital System University Medical Center.
+The student has primary and direct responsibility for the continuing care of patients in the community or in one of the University of South Carolina School of Medicine programs at Prisma Health Richland, or the Dorn Veterans Affairs Medical Center.
 Alternatively, a student may elect to complete the AI as an extramural rotation but must have prior approval for this rotation from the USCSM AI director.
 The primary mode of instruction is clinical preceptorship.
 Other educational material may be presented via attending rounds, didactic lectures, subspecialty lectures, weekly grand rounds, resident case presentations, rounds with residents, clinical pathologic conferences, etc., and is dependent upon the specific rotation.
 Assessment will focus on core clinical skills, including, but not limited to, history and physical examinations, clinical decision making, case presentation, communication with patients, test selection and interpretation, and therapeutic decision making.

 Introduce the student to the pre-operative and post-operative care of the vascular surgery patient as well as expose the student to a wide variety of open surgical and endovascular procedures.
 Demonstrate the essential skills in the pre-operative evaluation of the vascular surgery patient, including a good vascular history and physical, function efficiently as a first assistant in surgery, understand the basic principles of wound healing and learn more about endovascular catheters and the indications for choosing open versus endovascular intervention, be exposed to a broad scope of vascular surgery including peripheral arterial disease stenting, open and endovascular AAA repair, thrombectomy, AV-fistula creation and revision, amputations and other less common procedures.